mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 The `--lda` option switches VW to LDA mode.
 The argument is the number of topics. `--lda_alpha` and `--lda_rho` specify prior hyperparameters. `--lda_D` specifies the number of documents.
 VW will still work the same if this number is incorrect, just the diagnostic information will be wrong.
 For details see [Online Learning for Latent DIrichlet Allocation](http://books.nips.cc/papers/files/nips23/NIPS2010_1291.pdf)

-# Matrix Factorization Options
+# Matrix Factorization options
     --rank arg (=0)                                   rank for matrix factorization.

 `--rank` sticks VW in matrix factorization mode.
 You'll need a relatively small learning rate like `-l 0.01`.

-# Low Rank Quadratic options:
+# Low Rank Quadratic options
     --lrq arg             use low rank quadratic features --lrqdropout          use dropout training for low rank quadratic features

-Multiclass options:
+# Multiclass options
     --oaa arg             Use one-against-all multiclass learning with <k> labels --ect arg             Use error correcting tournament with <k> labels --csoaa arg           Use one-against-all multiclass learning with <k> costs